 In order to determine how much you have to pay every month, the IRS will analyze your financial situation.
 If the analysis shows that you have money left after paying your monthly expenses, the leftover amount will typically be the monthly installment you need to pay.

 When you’re negotiating a payment plan with the IRS, the amount you‘re required to pay is usually whatever you can afford.
-However, this amount may not be sufficient to pay off your tax debt before the time limit for IRS collection runs out, which is typically 10 years.
-In such a situation, the IRS will just let you pay whatever you can and forgive the remainder of your debt when the time for collection is up.
+However, this amount may not be sufficient to pay off your back taxes before the time limit for IRS collection runs out, which is typically 10 years.
+In such a situation, the IRS will just let you pay whatever you can and forgive the remainder of your owed amount when the time for collection is up.
 This type of payment plan is called a partial pay installment agreement.

 The streamlined installment agreement is an available option for taxpayers who owe the IRS less than $50,000.
-This plan enables you to pay off your tax debt within six years, no questions asked.
+This plan enables you to pay off your back taxes within six years, no questions asked.
 You aren’t required to undergo financial analysis or show the IRS your bank statements or check stubs.
 Nonetheless, you need to set up automatic bank withdrawals to make your monthly payments.

 A streamlined payment plan is a suitable option for those who have the ability to pay but prefer not to pay everything they can afford every month.
 It allows you to pay a fixed amount, even though you can afford to make a larger payment.

 If you’re unable to pay off your back taxes before the IRS runs out of time to collect, you can apply for an Offer in Compromise.
 This is an agreement that requires you to pay a one-off, lump-sum payment that is less than the total amount you owe.
 The acceptable amount for an Offer in Compromise is dependent on the maximum amount you can pay, not the amount you owe.
 If you have a very limited capacity to pay, you may get a great tax settlement.